Gounlaf/PowerRoute/README.md

 ##### Arguments
 The name of the header.

+#### Method
+Returns the http method used to execute request.
+It receives no parameters.

 #### QueryStringParam
 Allows to execute actions based in parameters from the request's query string.